metaquanta/soft_fn/README.md

 ¹ The `KEY_FULL_SCREEN` code is inconveniently located beyond the lower 7-bits and not well known to software.

-² `KEY_SCALE` is the code Apple keyboards use for the "expose" key, which performs a similar function.
+² `KEY_SCALE` is the code Apple keyboards use for the "expose" key, which performs a similar function and (at least) Gnome understands it oob.

 ³ This is different from the ChromeOS behavior.